Tenn0/GTmax3d-A1V2-Marlin/README.md

     <a href="https://twitter.com/MarlinFirmware"><img alt="Follow MarlinFirmware on Twitter" src="https://img.shields.io/twitter/follow/MarlinFirmware?style=social&logo=twitter"></a>
 </p>

+This is Marlin 2.1 Release for the GTmax3D A1v2 with configs.
+Right now this is in beta testing and not useable for production yet.

 Additional documentation can be found at the [Marlin Home Page](https://marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!